magicalpuffin/public-debug/2024/sst-svelte-oslo/README.md

 Attempting to include `oslo` in lambda functions.
-Doesn't work, results in cannot find module error.
+Results in cannot find module error due to `argon2` and `bcrypt`.

+Issue caused by binaries / bindings in dependency.
+Issue resolved by specifying dependencies to install in SST stack.